imazen/imageflow/docs/src/json/security.md

 Note that `max_frame_size` also limits the maximum decode and encode size, so you don't have to specify `max_decode_size` and `max_encode_size` unless they are smaller.

+If you don't specify a default, a `max_frame_size` of 10,000x10,000 and 100 megapixels will be set for you.

 ```json
 {
 "security": {